12 Money-Saving Ways to Beat the Summer Heat

 Give up and leave the house.

-While I stand behind all of these tips, sometimes you just need a level of AC that is beyond responsible household energy management.
-Rather than crank your own air conditioning, get out and mooch off of someone else -- go window shopping and enjoy the artificial sweater weather blasting from every store, relax at the library with a selection from the Western canon, take advantage of free days at local museums, or head to the movies and blow all the AC money you're saving on a matinee ticket and a giant ICEE.
+While we stand behind all of these tips, sometimes you just need a level of AC that is beyond responsible household energy management.
+Rather than crank your own air conditioning, get out and mooch off of someone else.
+Go window shopping and enjoy the artificial sweater weather blasting from every store.
+Relax at the library with a selection from the Western canon.
+Take advantage of free days at local museums.
+Head to the movies and blow all the AC money you're saving on a matinee ticket and a giant ICEE.
+Heck, whip out one of your favorite travel credit cards and hop on a plane to the cooler climes of Iceland or Norway!

 Never forget to keep yourself hydrated and try to keep up a consistent regimen of consuming water throughout the day.
 Try to wear less-constrictive clothing made from breathable fabrics like linen and cotton.
 If you’re going to be out in both direct and indirect sunlight, be sure to wear sunscreen with a minimum SPF of 15.
 There’s nothing worse than getting too much sun and not being able to shake the feeling that your sunburned body is ready to spontaneously combust at any given moment.